 Personal computer.
-You can access the IRS Web Site 24 hours a day, 7 days a week, at www.irs.gov to:
+You can access the IRS website 24 hours a day, 7 days a week, at www.irs.gov to:

-- Download forms, instructions, and publications. - See answers to frequently asked tax questions. - Search publications on-line by topic or keyword. - Send us comments or request help by e-mail. - Sign up to receive local and national tax news by e-mail.
+- Order IRS products online. - Download forms, instructions, and publications. - See answers to frequently asked tax questions. - Search publications online by topic or keyword. - Send us comments or request help by email. - Sign up to receive local and national tax news by email.